Leeville in Lafourche Parish, Louisiana — The American South (West South Central)

 On June 8, 1905, during the yellow fever epidemic, three Leeville residents:

 Purchased this plot of land from the Martin Family for the Leeville Cemetery Co. for $95.
 It became a large cemetery, but with each hurricane, graves were demolished and washed away.
 On September 2, 1905

 died of yellow fever and was buried where his tomb still stands.

 Credits.
-This page was last revised on December 1, 2016.
-This page originally submitted on December 1, 2016, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 242 times since then and 24 times this year.
+This page was last revised on May 30, 2022.
+It was originally submitted on December 1, 2016, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 413 times since then and 74 times this year.
 Photos: 1, 2. submitted on December 1, 2016.